Kairos Value Appeal Form

 4. Lists of sales with limited information similar to realtor market surveys

-5. SiteX and other non-verifiable data
+5. SiteX and other nonverifiable data

-6. Any other item which does not contain enough detail to determine the validity of a likely comparable After reviewing the information required, if the additional data provided appears to potentially warrant an increase/decrease in value for the subject, the Appraisal Review Department will contact the appraiser requesting that he/she review the additional data for a reconsideration of value.
+6. Any other item that does not contain enough detail to determine the validity of a likely comparable after reviewing the information required, if the additional data provided appears to potentially warrant an increase/decrease in value for the subject, the Appraisal Review Department will contact the appraiser requesting that he/she review the additional data for a reconsideration of value.
 After reviewing the information provided, if it does not appear to warrant a value increase/decrease, the Appraisal Review Department will respond to the broker with the reasons for stopping the value appeal process prior to submitting the data to the original appraiser, the information will not be sent to the original appraiser, and the value appeal will be closed.